alexandercoabad/AgilA8/README.md

 ## 2. Architectural inspiration (no code reused)

-AbadMCU's central design decision - CPU with no on-chip memory, program fetched from external QSPI flash, working data in external QSPI PSRAM, sharing physical SPI wires between them via a separate chip selects - follows the same strategic pattern pioneered on Tiny Tapeout by the following projects. **No RTL, ISA encoding, or source code from either project was copied** - AbadMCU's CPU core, instruction set, and peripheral RTL were independently designed and implemented.
+AgilA8's central design decision - CPU with no on-chip memory, program fetched from external QSPI flash, working data in external QSPI PSRAM, sharing physical SPI wires between them via a separate chip selects - follows the same strategic pattern pioneered on Tiny Tapeout by the following projects. **No RTL, ISA encoding, or source code from either project was copied** - AgilA8's CPU core, instruction set, and peripheral RTL were independently designed and implemented.
 What's credited here is the *architectural pattern*, not any specific implementation of it.